 Skip to Main Content

-The 200" Disk and the Hale Reflecting Telescope: Overview
+The 200" Disk and the Hale Reflecting Telescope

 Find books, articles, and archival materials on the 200" disk installed in the Hale Telescope at the Mount Palomar Observatory.
 For more information, please search our library catalog or contact our Ask a Librarian service.